-92 Energy is a privately held Australian company currently planning an initial public offering ("IPO") of its common shares on the Australian Stock Exchange (the "ASX") in early 2021.
+92 Energy is an Australian company that completed an initial public offering ("IPO") of its common shares on the Australian Stock Exchange (the "ASX") on April 14, 2021.

 Pursuant to the Agreement, 92 Energy will acquire a 100% interest in the Clover, Gemini, and Tower uranium properties in consideration for the issuance of common shares equivalent to 16.25% of the issued capital of 92 Energy following the IPO.
-The shares will be issued at a price of A\$0.20, and it is anticipated that approximately 6,500,000 common shares will be issued to IsoEnergy.
+The shares will be issued at a price of A\$0.20.
 Additional consideration to IsoEnergy includes milestone cash payments of A\$100,000 within 60 days of 92 Energy's IPO, and an additional A\$100,000 within 6 months of that date.
 IsoEnergy will retain a 2% NSR on the Properties and will be entitled to nominate a member to 92 Energy's Board of Directors, provided IsoEnergy maintains a minimum ownership position of 5%.
-92 Energy will be required to spend an aggregate of A\$1,000,000 on exploration expenditures on the Properties prior to May 1st, 2022.
+92 Energy will be required to spend an aggregate of A\$1,000,000 on exploration expenditures on the Properties prior to May 1, 2022.